451hackathon/451hackathon/README.md

 [IETF 99](https://ietf.org/meeting/99/index.html)
-[Hackathon](https://ietf.org/hackathon/99-hackathon.html) will host a project that aims to use [HTTP response code 451](https://tools.ietf.org/html/rfc7725) to increase transparency of censorship.
+[Hackathon](https://ietf.org/hackathon/99-hackathon.html) will host a project that aims to use [HTTP response code 451](https://tools.ietf.org/html/rfc7725) to increase transparency and visibility of censorship.

 Several subprojects are proposed: